About

 I’m Kristi and you better believe I’m pretty tickled you’ve dropped in.

-My journey into the world of science, nutrition, human health, and everything of the sorts began at a very young age.
+My journey into the world of science, nutrition, health, and everything of the sorts began at a very young age.
 Growing up, my summers were spent working in my family’s health food store.
 I tried my best at the age of 13 to understand what each vitamin and mineral did in the body, and why on earth people were spending $100’s of dollars on bottles of little white pills that would last them 30 days.